 Select the Site Setup tab and then click on the Add button, located below the Site List.
-Create a new site for connecting to the PCC 1302 control.
-Select the Site Type: Physical, from the drop-down list.
+Create a new site for connecting to the MONNet.
+Select the Site Type Network, from the drop-down list.
+Select Network Type MONNet.
 Enter a Site ID.
-Select mon from the Protocol drop-down list.
-(PCC1302 select PCF Device in the Protocol list.)
-Select Local for the Location and enter 1 (or the desired comport) for the COM Port.
-Click on the OK button to create the new site (Figure 20).
+Enter 1 (or the desired com port) for the COM Port.
+Click on the OK button to create the new site (Figure 22).